taeeekim/bmeg310/Final Project/Final_Project_Overview.md

     * **Methods:** Give a detailed walkthrough of the workflow you have developed.
 Provide a reason why each component was chosen, and explain how the workflow is suited to the research question you have defined.
     * **Discussion:** Provide a detailed overview of your results through each stage of your analysis.
 Clearly highlight any information relevant to the overall result you have found, including any challenges you faced with your dataset or workflow.
 Show how this information has led you to a conclusion regarding the results of your investigations and how this conclusion addresses your research question.
 If no conclusive result was found, explain why you believe this is the case, citing trends in your data.
 If you have found important trends in your data related to the genome, propose a biological interpretation of these trends in terms of possible mechanisms.
 Try to link any biological effects to potential clinical relevance.
 * Presentation time should be divided approximately equally among team members so that everyone gets to contribute
-* Marks will be awarded for organization of presentation (20%), clarity of visual aspect of presentation (20%), clarity and completeness of project goals, methods, and results (ie. the goal and methods are logical and the results are well explained in the context of the research question) (40%), and 20% for clarity of speakers explanations and discussion (awarded per individual speaker).
+* Marks will be awarded for organization of presentation (20%), clarity of visual aspect of presentation (20%), clarity and completeness of project goals, methods, and results (ie. the goal and methods are logical and the results are well explained in the context of the research question) (40%), and 20% for clarity of speaker's explanations and discussion (awarded per individual speaker).
 * Marks will not be deducted for inconclusive results.
 However, it is expected that some result (promising or not) will be obtained, and the presentation should try to explain the context of these results and speak to their origin.

 **Part 4:**